AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/05_const.rst

 According to the
 :url:`Rust RFC Book <https://rust-lang.github.io/rfcs/0246-const-vs-static.html>`
-these are inlined upon use.
+these are inlined upon use

-Only functions marked :rust:`const` can be called at compile time to generate :rust:`const` values. :rust:`const` functions can however be called at runtime.
+Only functions marked :rust:`const` can be called at compile time to generate :rust:`const` values. :rust:`const` functions can however be called at runtime

 ---------
 Details